 Farmstead cheesemaking means that every wheel of cheese we produce was made only with milk from our goat herd.
-That means that our goats are the center of everything that goes on here at the farm,
+That means that our goats are the heart of everything that goes on here at the farm.

 Cheesemaking has always been a traditional way to preserve milk, which was historically a seasonal and highly perishable product.
 While we have cheese available year round, their shelf lives vary from weeks to months so not all varieties are available at any given time.
 We hope that you will begin to appreciate cheese as a seasonal product, just like tomatoes and pumpkins.